sara-sabr/ITStrategy/_pages/en/enable-learning.md

 robotics.
 Future progress is expected to be even more spectacular and many commentators predict that these technologies will transform work around the world (Brynjolfsson and McAfee, 2012; Ford, 2016; Boston Consulting Group, 2015; McKinsey, 2017).](https://www.nber.org/papers/w24196.pdf)

 As automation becomes ever more present and widespread organizations, especially ESDC who is unique concerned with employment, should promote educational activities that provide individuals with skills needed going forward into the future.

-Matthew Griffen suggests that [organizations focus on the following categories when training people for the workforce](https://youtu.be/2GdRZZxfjXA?t=1696), rather than any specific skillset, which is likely to be automated at some point in the future.

-- Morality
+We recommend the following skill sets as being the most imperative to enable ESDC to deliver quality and modern services to Canadian citizens

-- Empathy
+- Ethics
 - Adaptability
-- Collaboration
-- Creativity
 - Curiosity

-- Ethics
-- Exponential Thinking
-- Leadership
-- Resourcefulness
-- Storytelling
+___

-This perspective is echoed by many, for example, HBR Ascend published [The 4 Essential Skills to Future-Proof Your Career](https://hbrascend.org/topics/the-4-essential-skills-to-future-proof-your-career/) they suggest the following skills
+The emphasis on these types of skills is echoed by many, for example, HBR Ascend published [The 4 Essential Skills to Future-Proof Your Career](https://hbrascend.org/topics/the-4-essential-skills-to-future-proof-your-career/) they suggest the following skills

 - Curiosity
 - Confidence